michalvankodev/michalvankodev-site/_posts/blog/2020-12-18-logging-recommendations.md

 It is very important to log all the information required for developers and DevOps to retrieve as much valuable information from the logs as possible.

 Messages are usually generated in a way where developers don't have to add things like timestamps, log levels, etc., and repeat themselves.
-Timestamps and log levels are attached to the messages that are logged automatically.
+Timestamps and log levels are attached to the messages automatically.

 #### Errors